 6.2.1.z RTS/CTS mechanism for undivided CAP

-If the CAP is not divided into multiple regions as specified by clause x.x.x.x, the following RTS/CTS protocol shall be applied.
+The following RTS/CTS protocol shall be applied for bandwidth negotiation.
 The coordinator shall indicate the application of the RTS/CTS protocol in the xxx subfiled of the beacon (see clause xxx)

-A device shall determine if the RTS/CTS protocol shall be used according to the beacon frames.
-If the RTS/CTS protocol shall be used, a device shall compete for the transmission of the RTS frame first.
-When the device gains the right for transmission after contention shall transmit an RTS frame.
+A device shall compete for the transmission of the RTS frame first.
+When the device gains the right for transmission after contention it shall transmit an RTS frame.
 RTS is transmitted using the minimal bandwidth.
-The RTS frame shall include the modulation bandwidth that the device support, which can be used by the coordinator to determine the bandwidth for future receptions.
+The RTS frame shall include the maximal modulation bandwidth that the device supports, which will be used by the coordinator to determine the bandwidth for future communications.

-After receiving the RTS frame successfully, the coordinator shall transmit a CTS frame to the device that sourced the RTS frame.
-The coordinator shall record the modulation bandwidth that indicated in the received RTS frame, and use this modulation bandwidth to receive the following data/command frame.
+After receiving the RTS frame successfully, the coordinator shall transmit a CTS frame to the device that has sent the RTS frame.
+The coordinator shall record the modulation bandwidth that is indicated in the received RTS frame.
+As a result, and including its own maximum bandwidth capabilities, as explained in 6.2.1.x, the coordinator shall inform the device about the bandwidth assigned for mutual communications using the CTS command.
+The CTS frame shall include the modulation bandwidth that is assigned by the coordinator to the device, and which will be used for any further communication in the VPAN.

-The device shall continue to transmit the data/command frame using the modulation bandwidth indicated in previous RTS frame, only if it has received the corresponding CTS frame after the RTS frame it has sent.
+The device shall transmit the data/command frame using the modulation bandwidth assigned in the CTS frame, after if it has received the corresponding CTS frame after the RTS frame it has sent.
 If the device does not receive the CTS frames during SIFS after it sent the RTS frame, it shall not transmit the data/command frame and shall try to compete to resend the RTS frame.
 The coordinator may send an ACK frame following the data/command frame, if requested.
 Transmission of a frame sequence including a data/command frame with ACK using RTS/CTS is presented in Figure x.

 In this RTS/CTS mechanism, the coordinator and a device shall set the operation modulation bandwidth according to the following rules:

-The PPDU carrying a RTS/CTS/ACK frame shall be modulated on the minimum modulation bandwidth.
-The PPDUs carrying data/command shall be modulated on the modulation bandwidth that is indicated in the RTS frame.
+The PPDU carrying a RTS/CTS/ACK frame shall be modulated on the minimum of the maximum modulation bandwidths supported by both devices.
+The PPDUs carrying data/command shall be modulated on the modulation bandwidth that is indicated in the CTS frame.

 For the downlink transmissions, the coordinator shall use the same RTS/CTS protocol described above.

-Regarding the broadcast downlink transmission, the coordinator shall modulate the frames on the minimum bandwidth.
+Regarding the broadcast downlink transmission, the coordinator shall modulate the frames on the minimum bandwidth supported by any device.
+Tthis minimum bandwidth is configured by the network and not in the scope of this specification.

 Comment 54